Super-Lovers/fish-soup/README.md

 ## 🧐 About <a name="about" />

+Fish Soup is a game about a mermaid trying to rescue her girlfriend from the evil merman that kidnapped her.
+The game was initially concepted for the Yuri Game Jam of 2019 on itch.io, and is currently being developed in Unity.
+The game will include features such as: an isometric viewpoint, a semi-open world for players to explore, and NPCs that will provide advice to the player.

 ## 🔧 Installation <a name="installation" />

 You can get the game from this page by looking up in the "**Releases**" tab at the top and downloading the latest archive of the game.
 After that, you extract the archive anywhere on your device and run the "**.exe**" executable file to start playing.